- Washington Crossing the Delaware by Emanuel Leutze

 Group tutorials are more like a traditional art class.
 However, you could always get a group of friends together and all learn to paint at the same time.
 These tend to be the cheapest per hour since the students share the cost of the tutor's time.

-So which types of tutorials will you go for?
+Which type of tutorial will you go for?